ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

   section's JSON output needs rewiring (outputs config on the `doc` section).
 - ~~**`__trash.md`** page in docs content renders as a page~~ — closed in step 16: `web/scripts/import-docs.py` excludes it on import.
-- **Absolute links inside content.** Some docs/blog pages may hard-code `https://stackgres.io/...` or root-relative paths; only refs via shortcodes were rewritten.
-Grep pass pending.
+- **Absolute links inside content.** Some docs/blog pages hard-code `https://stackgres.io/...` or root-relative paths; only refs via shortcodes were rewritten.
+Step 20's audit counted ~150 root-relative refs in content (blog images under `/img/blog/`, docs links to `/doc/latest/...`, plus some pointing at old standalone content paths that 404 everywhere, e.g.
+  `/doc/06-crd-reference/...`).
+Fine at domain root, broken on subpath previews (GitLab Pages).
+Grep/rewrite pass pending.
 - **RSS/sitemap dedup** between the three sections was not reviewed.
 - **CI/deploy.** Each source repo had its own pipeline; the umbrella needs one (build + link-check + deploy).